godwino/ONLINE-GROCERY-RECOMMENDATION/README.md

 Navigate to localhost:8888 in your web browser to interact with the system.

 Data
 The system uses a dataset comprising user purchase history, product details, and user feedback.
-This data is sourced from [Data Source Name], and it can be obtained as follows:
+This data is sourced from Amazon grocery product datasets, and it can be obtained as follows:

-[Instructions to obtain and set up the data]
+Amazon reviews datasest

 Models and Algorithms
 We use collaborative filtering and content-based filtering techniques to provide recommendations.
 These methods were chosen for their effectiveness in understanding user preferences and suggesting relevant items.